DiscreteTom/UniStart/README.md

 }
 ```

+You can replace all your `MonoBehaviour` with `ComposableBehaviour` to use the context injection, except the `Entry` class since the `Entry` class is responsible for initializing the context.

 With this design, you will have an explicit place to initialize your context, instead of using singletons or other static variables.

 > This is inspired by [QFramework](https://github.com/liangxiegame/QFramework)'s IoC container, and [jackutea](https://github.com/jackutea)'s deterministic lifecycle management.